REX2626/Astro-Attack/README.md

 Weapons have a certain amount of penetration, more penetration, more damage to health Missile have low pen, sniper has high pen

-Change scrap drop to be proportional to enemy difficulty

-Make scrap spawn with a random offset from dead ship

 CONSOLE FUNCTIONALITY TO ADD:
     arguements to functions
     up and down arrows to cycle previous functions